Move from resistance to collaboration in renewable energy projects.

 The multiple impacts of community resistance

-One top challenge is that renewable energy needs to be dispersed, and more
+One top challenge facing the industry is that renewable energy needs to be dispersed within what is most often shared space meaning more host communities are directly affected, and more are opposing these projects.

 Projects AT PACE